Reionization after JWST: a photon budget crisis?: Possible outs

 $\bullet$ Maybe $\fesc$ is far lower than expected?
-From Fig.~\ref{fig:fescMturn} it is apparent that little to no extrapolation of the LzLCS relation to fainter/bluer galaxies is required to overproduce reionization (see also Appendix~\ref{app:cutoff}).
-One possibility is that the low-$z$ analogues in both LzLCS and VANDELS are biased (e.g., they may be more likely to be leakers), or that different mechanisms set $\fesc$ at high and low redshifts.
+From Fig.~\ref{fig:fescMturn} it is apparent that little to no extrapolation of the LzLCS relation to bluer galaxies is required to overproduce reionization (see also Appendix~\ref{app:cutoff}).
+One possibility is that the low-$z$ analogues in both LzLCS and VANDELS are biased (e.g., they may be more likely to be leakers), or that different mechanisms set $\fesc$ at high and low redshifts (so that $\fesc$ may not correlate well with $\beta_{\rm UV}$ at high $z$).
 Many of the LzLCS properties match those observed at high-redshift \citep{tang}, but it is possible (perhaps likely) that high-redshift galaxies have larger neutral gas fractions and lower dust-to-gas ratios than the low-redshift benchmarks~\citep{Heintz:2023ufb}.
-This would lead to significantly lower $\fesc$ at fixed $\beta_{\rm UV}$.
+This could lead to significantly lower $\fesc$ at fixed $\beta_{\rm UV}$, or a turnaround towards fainter/bluer galaxies.
 While plausible, this $\fesc-\beta_{\rm UV}$ redshift evolution is not observed in $z\sim3$ galaxies, which in fact appear to have larger $\fesc$ at fixed $\beta_{\rm UV}$ \citep{Pahl21_fesc, Saldana-Lopez:2022niz}.
 Another possibility is that there is a covariance between $\fesc$ and $\xi_{\rm ion}$, such that galaxies that produce large amounts of ionizing photons have lower $\fesc$.
-This has been predicted by simulations \citep{Rosdahl2022}, but has yet to be confirmed observationally.
+This has been predicted by simulations \citep{Rosdahl2022}, though \citet{Tang19_xiion,Naidu:2021ryj} observe the opposite trend in line emitters.

 If one wanted to integrate the UVLF down to the theoretically expected cutoff at $\MUV\approx -11$~\citep{Kuhlen:2012vy}, the $\fesc$ needed to fit $\tau_{\rm CMB}$ is $\VEV{\fesc}_{\rm ion.}\approx 3$\%, as shown in Fig.~\ref{fig:xHIsolutions}, slightly lower but comparable to \citetalias{Finkelstein:2019sbd}.
 For such a low value, the LzLCS relationship would require $\beta_{\rm UV} \approx -1.93$, significantly redder than JWST has observed at $z > 5$ \citep{Topping23_jwst_UVSlopes,Cullen23_jwst_UVSlopes}.
 Moreover, even setting a modest $\VEV{\fesc} = 5\%$ still requires a cutoff at magnitudes brighter than $\MUV \approx -12$ given the higher $\xi_{\rm ion}$ from JWST.
 These faint $\MUV$ have not been statistically probed yet by JWST observations, but upcoming ultra-deep imaging of a gravitationally lensed cluster (the Glimpse program, PI: Atek, JWST ID: 3293) will measure $\xi_{\rm ion}$ and $\beta_{\rm UV}$ from lensed star-forming galaxies down to $\MUV \approx -12$.
 Deeper measurements of analogues at moderate $z$ are also critical to examine how well the $\fesc-\beta_{\rm UV}$ relation holds at fainter magnitudes (and bluer objects), as well as higher $z$, pushing as close as possible to the epoch of reionization.